What is VectorStyler

 Vector Shape Effects

-Distort shapes of objects (including objects in groups) using various shape effects available in VectorStyler.
-Shape effects can be stacked on a group of objects, and their parameters edited freely using the Shape Effects panel.
+Shapes of objects can be distorted (including objects in groups) using various shape effects available in VectorStyler.
+Shape effects can be stacked on an object or a group of objects, and their parameters edited freely using the Shape Effects panel.
 Shape effects can also be edited interactively using the shape effect editor tool available from the Shape Effects panel.

 The original object and shape properties remain editable after applying shape effects, and it is possible to modify/remove shape effects stacked on an object.
 The interactive editor specific to each shape effect can be used to visually fine-tune the parameter of the effect.

 VectorStyler allows the creation of shape effect styles, reusable groups of shape effects that can be applied to selected object.
 Changing the shape effects in a style will automatically update all instances of that shape effect.
-Shape effects can also be applied as a reference to another object having a stack of shape effects.
+Shape effects can also be applied as a reference to another object, reusing its stack of shape effects.
 In this case changes on the reference object shape effects are automatically mirrored on all uses.

 One of the shape effects provided by VectorStyler is the Elastic Warp effect.
 Elastic Warp can be applied as either a shape or an image effect.
 When applied as an image effect, the selected objects are treated as an image - distorting all content not just shapes - without flattening the object to an image.